YarikRevich/ObjectStorage/README.md

     # Represents password, which will be used to decode operations.
     password: "test123"

+# Represents section used for ObjectStorage API Server internal database configuration.
+internal-storage:
+  # Represents provider selected for ObjectStorage internal database.
+Supported providers are "sqlite3" and "postgres" only.
+  provider: "sqlite3"

+  # Represents host for the previously selected ObjectStorage internal database provider, works only for "postgres".
+  # host: "localhost:5432"

+  # Represents username for the previously selected ObjectStorage internal database provider.
+  username: "objectstorage_user"

+  # Represents password for the previously selected ObjectStorage internal database provider.
+  password: "objectstorage_password"

 # Represents section used for ObjectStorage API Server temporate storage configuration.
+Same compression will be
+# used to upload files to the configured cloud providers.
 temporate-storage:
-  # Represents format used for content to be saved.
-  format: "zip"

   # Represents frequency of scheduled operations processing.
   frequency: "*/5 * * * * ?"